 From Steve Rogers (formerly Captain America) to Groot, every character gets screen time to do something awesome, hilarious, or both.
 Some of them get more to do than others, but nobody feels left out.
 That’s an incredible feat with such a ludicrously large cast, even with a two and a half hour runtime.
 The action and humor that the MCU is known for is on full display, with many jaw dropping action sequences and gut busting one-liners.
 And I have to mention that there was one heck of a cameo that was an absolute blast from the past.

 However, Infinity War matches it’s best qualities with something new: despair.
 There were more than a handful of times my heart sank, a couple moments my eyes watered, and one line that made me burst into tears.
 If you thought that Captain America: Civil War was dark, just wait until you ride this emotional roller coaster.
 Sure, some of it might eventually be undone, but the sadness will linger until/unless it is.

 I also found myself caught off guard with Infinity War enough times that I began to second-guess my assumptions with each new story beat.
 I went into most of the movie’s early scenes “knowing” how they were going to play out, but then ended up getting completely blindsided.
 I had a pretty solid track record for predicting how things in the MCU movies would play out, but Infinity War has completely tarnished it.

-With all said and done, Avengers: Infinity War stands at the top of the MCU, and possibly above any other superhero film.
-Thanks to the ten years of build-up behind it, Infinity War features some of the biggest brawls, loudest laughs, most soul-crushing defeats, and overall best moments of any film this year so far.
+With all said and done, Avengers: Infinity War stands at the top of the MCU, and among the best superhero films ever.
+Thanks to the ten years of build-up behind it, Infinity War features some of the biggest brawls, loudest laughs, most soul-crushing defeats, and overall best moments of any film this year.
 I only expected a fantastic action film, but ended up leaving with an even deeper respect and adoration for a series I already loved.